MahizhyaEswaran/Portfolio_Mahizhya/README.md

 10. Furthermore, if the received configuration contains a Firmware Over-The-Air (FOTA) request, the firmware updates the URL for the new firmware within the bootloader configuration.
 Subsequently, the device is reset to enable the bootloader to handle the FOTA process seamlessly.

+For a clearer understanding, you can refer to the flow diagram provided in the "images" folder.

 ## Configuration